apache/www-site/content/foundation/voting.md

 ## No implicit +1

-In any form of votes, there is no implicit +1.
-Any +1 vote should be casted explicitly.
+In any form of vote, there is no implicit +1.
+Any +1 vote should be cast explicitly.

-Especially, a release manager (RM) who starts a votes on package release does _not_ implicits cast a +1 vote.
+In particular, a release manager (RM) who starts a votes on package release does _not_ implicitly cast a +1 vote.
 The RM can vote on package releases as well.

 ## Reasons for votes